 1) Show don’t tell.

 The use of strong verbs such as “slapped” makes it more vivid for the reader.
-You could also substitute a stronger word for walked, such as burst or strode to evoke a different feel to the sentence.
+You could also substitute a stronger word for walked, such as burst or strode to convey a different emotion.

 2) Empathise don’t sympathise with your character.

-3) Use your own experiences to write emotions authentically.
+3) Use your own experiences to write authentically.

 4) Listen to stirring music

-I find if I listen to something romantic I get warm gooey feelings inside which naturally flows through to the words I’m writing.
+I find if I listen to something romantic, I get warm gooey feelings inside which naturally flows through to the words I’m writing.
 Listening to Andrea Bocelli singing in Italian does that to me.
-I’ve also started listening to movie music because movie scores are often written to emphasise the particular mood of that part of the movie.
+I don’t speak more than a few words of Italian so the lyrics aren’t distracting and I can concentrate on the emotion.
+Movie scores are helpful too as they’re often written to emphasise a particular mood.